NASCAR rules and regulations: Race procedure

 After the race, the winning driver (and, if at the end of the season, championship winning driver) will usually complete a series of burnouts in celebration of their victory, before heading to victory lane for more celebrations and post-race interviews.
+At Mexico City, the podium teams will enter the Foro Sol for celebrations, not the frontstretch.

 For road course races, starting in 2022, NASCAR will no longer call a safety car situation if rain is potentially an issue to allow teams to change tires and install windshield wipers.
 Teams can switch to rain tires at any time if they wish.
-In 2023, the rule will be in effect on flat ovals -- the non-championship Los Angeles and North Wilkesboro rounds, and championship rounds at Loudon, Phoenix, Martinsville, and Richmond.
+In 2023, safety cars will be called on selected flat and short ovals -- Loudon, Phoenix, Martinsville, North Wilkesboro (where the tires were first used during All-Star Race heat races), and Richmond.
+Starting in 2025, rain tires will be used at Bristol.